PaoloMazzon/Astro/docs/classes/Tileset.md

 > 📝 Sprite frames are indexed starting at 1 instead of 0 because the tileset treats zero as empty
 > spaces.
 Note that methods like [draw_sprite](Renderer.md#draw_sprite) still expect to be indexed
 > from 0.

+### add_tileset
+`add_tileset(sprite, gid)`

+Parameters
+ + `sprite -> lib/Drawing::Sprite` Sprite to use for the new tileset.
+ + `gid -> Num` What number to start indexing this sprite at.

+Adds a new sprite/tileset to the tileset, using the GID to differentiate between sprites.
+When you create a tileset, the sprite you provide automatically has GID 1.
+This means all indices in the grid 1 or higher are treated as frames for that tileset - 1.
+If you introduce another tileset at GID 100, anytime you have a cell with value 100 or higher, it will be drawn from the new tileset with frame cell - 100.
+This is primarily for Tiled map loading.

 ### width
 `width`